- Start date: September

 Past students who have studied Floristry have gone on to work in Floristry shops, set up their own businesses, worked from home, or conducted consultations for weddings, in addition to other floristry-related careers.

-5 GCSEs at Grade C or above or grade 4-9 including English OR Level 2 Floristry and Level 1 Functional Skills
+5 GCSEs at Grade C/4 or above including English, OR Level 2 Floristry and Level 1 Functional Skills.

 - Principles of Flower and Foliage Materials Conditioning and Use

 - Practical Conditioning and Use of Flowers and Foliage Materials

 - Planning, Assembling and Evaluating: Wedding Designs, Floral Designs, Sympathy Designs